| Introduction

 collaboration between libraries in North American and Japan.
 I will also

-leave time for questions.
 Let me mention the terminology I will use

 this afternoon.
 To many American librarians, resource sharing is a general